Welcome to a new kind of travel and lifestyle site for anyone who Has ever dreamed about living in france. Did you already read the about page?

 We moved to France (temporarily) because we thought it would not only be a wonderful experience for our kids and family but also for our freelance careers.
 Life isn’t perfect in France.
 It has it’s own set of challenges just like anywhere but we make the best of it because we know one day we will return to North America.
 Besides, it’s France.
 We get to eat cheese and the best baguettes in the world then wash it all down with wine and champagne.

 My name is Annie André and my husband’s name is Blake Elder.
 We met while working for the same company in silicon valley California.
 Blake was the director of software QA and I worked as a database marketing analyst and web traffic optimizer.
 Blake and I are complete opposites on a lot of fronts but we have the same belief system which I think has been the key to our marriage.
-That and we both our foodies.
+That and we both are foodies.

 Meet the kids